Staff

 -Instructor of the course "Location-based Storytelling" during the 1st Summer School on Hybrid Arts, organized by the Department of Audio and Visual Arts of he Ionian University, Corfu, June 2017.

--Presentation "Playful Horror: Zombies, Survival Horror and (black) comedy, from Resident Evil to Fortnite", as part od the "Multimedia Semiotics II".
+-"Playful Horror: Zombies, Survival Horror and (black) comedy, from Resident Evil to Fortnite", a presentation within the framework of "Multimedia Semiotics II".
 Course supervisor: Dalila Honorato, Corfu, November 2018.

 -Member of the Organizing Committee of the Interdisciplinary Conference "Taboo-Transgression-Transcendence in Art and Science 2017" (as part of the Communication Team)